Mandy Marquardt

-She recently defended her titles in the Time Trial, Sprint and Team Sprint at the 2022 United States National Track Championships.
-Marquardt has won the gold in the 500m Time Trial for the last six years, starting in 2016.
+She defended her title in the Time Trial and won the gold in the Keirin at the 2023 United States National Track Championships held at VELO Sports Center.
+Marquardt has won the gold in the 500m Time Trial for the last seven years, starting in 2016.
 (The 2020 U.S. Track Nationals were canceled due to the pandemic.)

+Marquardt was named to the 2023 USA National Team.
+She represented the United States at the Track Pan American Continental Championships, in San Juan, Argentina where she won the silver in the Time Trial and bronze in the Team Sprint.

+Marquardt was named to the 2023 USA Track Team that competed at the 2023 UCI Cycling World Championships in Glasgow, Scotland.